 The best Oktoberfest beer adds another level of fun to the already exciting festivities.
 These trademarked beers are also an excellent choice for when the weather gets cooler.

 Our experts tasted dozens of Oktoberfest beers, and these nine stand out for their quality.
+Read what each expert liked and disliked about each beer!

 - This beer’s iconic golden hue is unmistakable.